equinor/ert/docs/rst/manual/reference/configuration/observations.rst

 group on 21th of august 2005.
 The observed value was 100 with a standard deviation of 5.
 The name SEP_TEST_2005 will be used as a label for the observation within the ERT and must be unique.

+The recommended date format is YYYY-MM-DD (ISO 8601) while DD/MM/YYYY and DD.MM.YYYY are still supported.

 The item KEY in a SUMMARY_OBSERVATION is used to look up the simulated value from the summary file.
 To condition on the summary key VAR in well, group or